k2view-academy/K2View-Academy/articles/04_fabric_studio/11_fabric_studio_exporting_and_importing a_fabric_project.md

 1. From **Fabric** in the top menu, choose **Export Project To Zip File...**
 2. Type the name of the target zip file.
-3. The zip file will be generated and located at project's root folder.
+3. The zip file will be generated and located in project's root folder.
-4. Right click to download it.
+4. Right-click to download it.